top of page

 • Clean sex toys after each use.

-• Do not use douches or feminine hygiene products.
+• Don't use douches or feminine hygiene products.

-• Avoid using hygiene sprays, fragrances, or powders in the genital area.
+• Avoid hygiene sprays, fragrances, or powders down there.

 • Regular bathing is usually adequate to cleanse the vagina.
-Use unscented mild soap (such as Dove or Cetaphil bars) to wash genitalia.
-Or skip the soap and just rinse with water.
+Use gentle soap (like Dr. Bronner's) to clean your body.

 • Avoid synthetic thongs or underwear.